 - When the import is complete, choose Tasks > Process Transactions to view the imported data.
 You will need to replace any blank accounts with the Undistributed Account or individually edit each transaction with a blank account and provide an account number using the Edit > Edit Accounts dialog.

 - You can also run the diagnostic reports from the File > Print Reports dialog to see what Chart of Accounts, Vendors, and Employees have been added, changed or deleted and you can run the Transaction Report to view or print all the transactions imported from the client.

 - Once the Process Transactions and Reports have been reviewed the last step is to Transfer to CSA available from the Tasks menu or clicking on the icon from the shortcut bar.

 - Information only from the *.QBW files are imported into Accountant's Assistant.
 If you do not own a version of QuickBooks, retrieving company information is still possible with the use of the CS QuickBooks Data Utility.
-For more information on the CS QuickBooks Data Utility, refer to CS QuickBooks Data Utility (for use with Accounting CS or Creative Solutions Accounting).
+For more information on the CS QuickBooks Data Utility, refer to Using the CS QuickBooks Data Utility.

 - If a non-deposit transaction has not been assigned a reference, Accountant's Assistant automatically adds the reference QB99.